SenudaJayalath/Eth-Gas-Monitor/README.md

 # Eth-Gas-Monitor
-This is a tool used to measure current and historical gas prices on Ethereum so as to reduce costs working on Ethereum
+This application helps to monitor gas fees in any given moment.
+It can be used to reduce gas fees spent on the Ethereum network

+//Things to do
+    No data in checking for average
+    How to hide keys